 - Ask for the counselor's opinion and really listen to his or her answer.

 - All final decisions are up to you.
-This is very important and bears remembering.

 Take Specialized Classes

 If any of your interests or talents are offered by way of coursework, then sign up for those courses.
 This can mean AP English, AP Physics, and the like.
 However, it's not all about AP courses.
-Specialized classes in music, theater, art, newspaper, etc, will all help in mapping out your career plan.
+Specialized classes in music, theater, art, newspaper, etc. will all help in mapping out your career plan.

 Join the Club

-Nurture Good Teacher Relationships
+Nurture Good Professional Relationships

 Find an Internship